Jump to:

 Thanks to your step by step photos these look easier than I thought they would be!
 I could totally take on making these for some weekend snacks with a beer or two!
 They look delicious!

 I could seriously eat my weight in sausage rolls!
-I have never been able to resist them 🙂 These look easy and delicious and absolutely perfect nibbling food.
+I have never been able to resist them 🙂

 These would be so fun for football games!
-And I love that I can use store-bought crescent dough–so easy!
+And I love that I can use store-bought crescent dough--so easy!
 Have a great week!

-Nicoletta De Angelis Nardelli says
+Nicoletta De Angelis Nardelli

 Don't put that tray in front of Loreto or you'll see it disappear in no time in front of your eyes! 🙂 They look amazing, guys, with those mustards, ketchup, and the glasses of cold beer!
 Also, love your variation ideas!